top of page

 (lhall@philasd.org)

-For broader matters of school policy and climate, you can attend School Advisory Council meetings or reach out to PBIS parent liaison Alyssa Schatz (goodinaly@gmail.com
+For broader matters of school policy and climate, you can attend School Advisory Council (SAC) meetings or reach out to PBIS parent liaison Alyssa Schatz (goodinaly@gmail.com

 bottom of page